Discharge from bankruptcy

 This page explains when and how you're discharged from bankruptcy, and what happens to your debts and belongings.

-When are you discharged from bankruptcy?
+When you'll be discharged from bankruptcy

-Will your income payments agreement end?
+When your income payments agreement will end

 If your income changes at all, you can apply to have the agreement or order changed.

 If you come by any new assets after you've been discharged, these will usually remain yours and can't be claimed by the trustee.
 An important exception to this rule is any payments you receive by claiming for payment protection insurance (PPI) which was mis-sold before you become bankrupt.
-You should always speak to the official receiver or bankruptcy trustee before you start a PPI mis-selling claim.

-Will your bankruptcy restrictions order end?
+When your bankruptcy restrictions order will end

 If you've had a bankruptcy restrictions order made or have entered a bankruptcy restrictions undertaking during your bankruptcy period, this won't end when you're discharged from bankruptcy.
 It will carry on as long as the order or undertaking was made for.